StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 3. Choose a project name and a directory to save the project, then click _Finish_.
 4. _File > Import File..._
 5. Choose the `arm9.bin` file from the unpacked _Explorers of Sky_ ROM files.
 6. Select an instruction set architecture (_Language_) for Ghidra to use for analyzing the binary.
-The DS uses the ARMv5T instruction set in little-endian format (__ARM:LE:32:v5t__), which you can find by searching for "v5t" in the language select, then selecting the option with "little" under the _Endian_ column.
+The DS uses the ARMv5T (technically ARMv5TE) instruction set in little-endian format (__ARM:LE:32:v5t__), which you can find by searching for "v5t" in the language select, then selecting the option with "little" under the _Endian_ column.
     >![](/assets/img/reverse-engineering/armv5t.png)<br>
     >Selecting the ARMv5T language
 7. Click _Options..._ and set the _Base Address_ to 02000000.